 Here, what you can do is check your router’s and your local machine’s network configurations and make sure that port filtering isn’t turned on and if it is, the correct ports are being filtered.

-Solution 5: Checking ISP Network Access
+Check ISP Network Access

 If none of the above methods work, you should check your ISP’s network access.
 ISPs sometimes block network access to specific domains and don’t allow you to go through.
 Contact your ISP and verify that internet access isn’t indeed blocked.

 Furthermore, you can also change your internet connection to your smartphone’s 3G and see how that works out for you.
 If it does, it probably means that your ISP is blocking you and you need to change your network.
 If Minecraft is working with the Mobile Data it means that your ISP is blocking the connection.
 If that’s the case please contact your ISP to get your issue resolved.